 If a runway is closed for maintenance, airport electricians can roam the airfield performing mandatory light checks while manually controlling each circuit from their mobile wireless computer.
 In the past, they would have had to contact the tower to switch circuits on/off for them, a tedious and time-consuming procedure at best.

 Wireless communications has proven to be very successful, but not without its challenges.

-“When you run fiber, you dig a trench and put it in the ground,” Wodzinski said.
+“When you run fiber, you dig a trench and put it in the ground,” the Canadian system integrator’s representative said.
 “You know it’s there.
 With wireless the biggest difficulty is pinpointing a point of interference if, for example, the airline implements an overlapping unrelated wireless network in the terminal.
 We can’t control who else is in the spectrum tomorrow.”

-All in all, the benefits outweigh the costs for Liberty and their customers.
+All in all, he noted, the benefits outweigh the costs for the system integrator and its customers.

 Learn more about ProSoft Technology’s wireless solutions here